libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 considerations in play, such as: salting, security-parameters choices, key management, and memory-hardness.

-Hence, we created libpasta to help accomodate the needs of the majority of use cases, providing an easy-to-use API which removes the necessity for the technical knowledge to choose appopriate algorithms and parameters.
+Hence, we created libpasta to help accommodate the needs of the majority of use cases, providing an easy-to-use API which removes the necessity for the technical knowledge to choose appropriate algorithms and parameters.

 [owf]: https://en.wikipedia.org/wiki/One-way_function